In India, 1 in 5 girls drop out of school when they start their periods due to outdated cultural taboos and lack of sanitation.

 There are over 355 million menstruating women and girls in India, of whom nearly all have faced barriers to a comfortable and dignified experience during menstruation.
 Incidents of a 13-year-old girl committing suicide on being reprimanded for staining her clothes and a bench in Tamil Nadu, or students being strip searched by teachers on finding a disposed pad in Punjab, are just some examples of what girls undergo across India daily.
 Low sensitivity and awareness among teachers as well as students about adolescence, puberty and menstruation creates shame, trauma, and helplessness in girls while they are menstruating.
 This, coupled with lack of privacy and adequacy of toilets, causes 23% of girls to drop out of school on attaining puberty.

-Period First is our menstural education programme that creates understanding among teachers, girls and boys about adolescence and puberty, removing the mystery and secrecy that shrouds menstruation.
-By providing the entire school community with the right facts and information, mensturating girls have the confidence to stay in school without stigma or discomfort.
+Period First is our menstrual education programme that creates understanding among teachers, girls and boys about adolescence and puberty, removing the mystery and secrecy that shrouds menstruation.
+By providing the entire school community with the right facts and information, menstruating girls have the confidence to stay in school without stigma or discomfort.

 How we Work